 The tax consequences to you of an investment in our common units will depend in part on your own tax circumstances.
 For a discussion of the principal federal income tax considerations associated with our operations and the purchase, ownership and disposition of units, please read "Material Tax Consequences" beginning on page 47 of the accompanying base prospectus.
+The following discussion is limited and does not address certain holders, in each case as described under the caption "Material Tax Consequences" in the accompanying base prospectus.
+Please also read "Risk Factors" in this prospectus supplement and the accompanying base prospectus and "Risk Factors" in this prospectus supplement and the accompanying base prospectus and "Risk Factors-Tax Risks to our Unitholders" in our Annual Report on Form 10-K for the year ended December 31, 2011 for a discussion of the tax risks related to purchasing and owning our common units.
 You are urged to consult your own tax advisor about the federal, state, foreign and local tax consequences particular to your circumstances.